Learn more about Google’s latest algorithm update, known as ‘Mobilegeddon’. Is your website mobile friendly in Google’s eyes? And does it need to be?

 The links page is dead.
 And reciprocal links are dead too.
 However good the offer might seem, however well-intentioned the advice given to you by your friend might’ve been, however well your competitors’ website might seem to be doing, do not under any circumstances create a page full of links.
 Read on to find out why…

-Convincing people to pass their personal information on to you can be difficult, not just because it’s laborious, but also because of issues surrounding trust and privacy.
+Convincing people to pass their personal information on to you can be difficult.
+This isn’t just because it’s laborious, but also because of issues surrounding trust and privacy.
 This is why it’s so important to use best practice in web form design in order to reduce friction points and maintain user trust.

 Many WordPress website owners don’t realise just how easy it is to add impressive photo galleries to their pages and posts, and some don’t even realise the feature exists at all.
 This tutorial will walk you through the process of inserting an image gallery into a page or post.